Made by Canva

 just as much as an unvaccinated person.
 Cases are also going up in some highly-vaccinated nations like Singapore,

 which I talked about on a recent podcast.
 We have to expand our focus beyond the vaccine and think about early-treatment options that are EASY to get to people.
 I always view things from a global perspective, so the easiest and the cheapest, while also being effective, the better.
 Especially for folks in under-resourced areas of the world.

 Plus, fluvoxamine is cheap.
 Based on US prices

 , it’s only 79$ for a package of 100 25mg pills.
 Unlike the vaccine, which is both expensive and comes with tedious logistical requirements, such as high-tech freezers, fluvoxamine doesn’t.
 You could scale-up a global fluvoxamine campaign super fast.
 We shouldn’t forget that while rich countries are talking 3rd and 4th boosters, many low-income and low-to-middle income countries don’t have enough vaccines to vaccinate even the highest-risk people in their population.
-I talked about that in a recent podcast here.
+And once they do get vaccine supplies, they have a piss-poor health network for distribution.
+(I talked about some of that in a recent podcast here.)